Cup-and-ball: Iberian world

 The game is very popular in the Spanish and Portuguese diaspora.
 The name varies across many countries — in El Salvador and Guatemala it is called capirucho; in Argentina, Ecuador, Colombia, Mexico, and Uruguay it is called balero; in Spain it is boliche; in Portugal and Brazil it is called bilboquê; in Chile it is emboque; in Colombia it is called coca; and in Venezuela the game is called perinola.

 In 1960, American lexicographer Charles Keilus (1919-1997) documented the term zingo paya for a cup-and-ball game in Tijuana, Mexico, and formed the Zingo Paya Society in Los Angeles to promote the toy and its collection.

 England

-This game was also popular in England during the early 19th century, as Jane Austen is reputed to have excelled while entertaining her nephew in a game called Bilbo Catcher.
+This game was also popular in England during the early 19th century.
+Jane Austen is reputed to have excelled while entertaining her nephew George in a game called Bilbo Catcher.
+In a letter to her sister Cassandra she describes how George is "indefatigable" at the game.
+Her other nephew, James Edward Austen-Leigh, later praised Austen's own skills at the game, saying "she has been known to catch it on the point above a hundred times in succession, til her hand was weary".

-There is one picture at the National Portrait Gallery of a young girl playing the game.
-It appears to be a copy of a painting from Philip Mercier although the original painting has not been found.
-Unlike other 18th century toys, which are found repeatedly in artwork, cup and ball games are rare with only two known pictures, one copied from the other.
+There is one picture in the National Portrait Gallery of a young girl playing the game.
+It appears to be a copy of a painting by Philippe Mercier, although the original painting has not been found.
+Unlike other 18th-century toys, which are found repeatedly in artwork, cup-and-ball games are rare, with only two pictures known, one copied from the other.